 You can find more detailed information in our Responsible Investment Policy (PDF).

-Members of Fidelity’s are involved in a wide number of external and collaborative ESG-related bodies globally.
+Members of Fidelity’s ESG team are involved in a wide number of external and collaborative ESG-related bodies globally.

 These include the Chairmanship of the Investment Association’s Governance and Engagement Committee, representation on the Code Committee of the Panel on Takeovers and Mergers, the Companies Committee of the Confederation of British Industry and the International Corporate Governance Network’s remuneration committee.